 In the Philippines, there remains solid demand for a variety of petroleum products that are still largely imported.

 According to the Department of Energy (DoE), demand for those products amounted to 83,621 thousand barrels (MB) in the first half of 2018, the most recent period for which figures are publicly available.
-It increased 1.6% from 82,277 MB in the same period in 2017.
+It increased 1.6% from 82,277 MB from the same period in 2017.

 “This can be translated to an average daily requirement of 462 MB compared with last year’s level of 454.6 MB,” the agency said on its Web site.

 Diesel oil demand in the first half of last year rose 5%, while demands for liquefied petroleum gas (LPG) and gasoline went up 10.5% and 2.4%, respectively.
 Only fuel oil demand experienced decline by 10.9%.

 Diesel oil made up a huge chunk of the product demand mix at 42%.
 Gasoline accounted for 23.4%, LPG 11.8%, kerosene/avturbo 10.5%, fuel oil 5.9% and other products 6.3%.

 By the end of June 2018, the actual crudes and petroleum products inventory of the country stood at 21,844 MB, an equivalent of 46-day supply.
 This figure was 12.1% lower than 24,854 MB or a 51-day supply equivalent recorded by the end of June 2017.

 DoE noted that a minimum inventory requirement (MIR) was put into effect by the government on account of the risks facing the downstream oil industry, from geopolitical instability to supply delivery problems affecting calamity-stricken localities.